NVIDIA/cccl/README.md

 For more complex projects, we recommend using CMake to integrate CCCL into your project.

-CCCL uses [CMake](https://cmake.org/) for all of our build and installation infrastructure, including our tests as well as targets for users to link against their own projects.
+CCCL uses [CMake](https://cmake.org/) for all of our build and installation infrastructure, including tests as well as targets link against in other CMake projects.
-As a result, we recommend anyone using CCCL from GitHub to use CMake to integrate CCCL into your project.
+Therefore, CMake is the recommended way to integrate CCCL into another project.

 For a complete example of how to do this using CMake Package Manager see [our example project](examples/example_project).

-Other build systems should work, but we only test CMake.
+Other build systems should work, but only CMake is tested.
-We welcome contributions that would simplify the process of integrating CCCL into other build systems.
+Contributions to simplify integrating CCCL into other build systems are welcome.

 ### Contributors